Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

-\begin{remark} The proof of \Cref{prop:kr-discrete-optimality} can be seen as a discrete-time analogue of Bion-Nadal and Talay's proof of optimality of the synchronous coupling in \cite{BiTa19}.
-Indeed, both proofs are based on verification arguments; given sufficient regularity conditions, the key condition for the continuous-time case in \cite{BiTa19} is that the second order cross-derivative of the value function is negative, while the analogous algebraic condition is used in \cite{BaBeLiZa16} to prove \Cref{prop:kr-discrete-optimality}. \end{remark}
+\begin{remark} The proof of \Cref{prop:kr-discrete-optimality} can be seen as a discrete-time analogue of the proof of optimality of the synchronous coupling between one-dimensional diffusions in \cite{BiTa19}.
+Indeed, both proofs are based on dynamic programming arguments.
+More precisely, under sufficient regularity assumptions, the crucial observation in the verification argument of \cite{BiTa19} is that the second order cross-derivative of the value function is negative, while the algebraic analogue \eqref{eq:L_superadditivity} of this condition appears in the induction step in the proof of \Cref{prop:kr-discrete-optimality}. \end{remark}